arisbw/coursera-getting-cleaning-data-project/codebook.md

      ‘subject’ Specific person from a group of 30 volunteers within an age bracket of 19-48 years

-     ‘activity’ activity performed by a subject ‘LAYING’ ‘SITTING’ ‘STANDING’ ‘WALKING’ ‘WALKING_DOWNSTAIRS’ ‘WALKING_UPSTAIRS’
+     ‘activity’ Activity performed by a subject: ‘LAYING’ ‘SITTING’ ‘STANDING’ ‘WALKING’ ‘WALKING_DOWNSTAIRS’ ‘WALKING_UPSTAIRS’
+### Measurement:

      ‘tBodyAccMeanX’ a numeric vector